kewalaka/terraform-azurerm-avm-ptn-aks-production/examples/with_availability_zone/README.md

   location = "East US 2" # Hardcoded because we have to test in a region with availability zones node_pools = {
     workload = {
-      name                 = "workloadworkload" #Long name to test the truncate to 12 characters vm_size              = "Standard_D2d_v5"
+      name                 = "workload" #Long name to test the truncate to 12 characters vm_size              = "Standard_D2d_v5"
       orchestrator_version = "1.30"
       max_count            = 10